tsamaya/alps-peaks-map/README.md

 ## ToDo List
 - search peaks, lakes, and passes
-- optimize loading and display with 15000 poi.
+- optimize loading and displaying with 15000 poi.

 ## Issues